 (ed) "Special Use Pools" means pools designed and used exclusively for a single purpose such as wading, instruction, diving, competition or medical treatment where a licensed professional in the healing arts is in attendance.
-Clear Pool Water" means public pool water that is maintained free from cloudiness and is transparent.
+Clear Pool Water" means public pool water that is free from cloudiness and is transparent.

-(de) "Enforcing Agent" means the local Hhealth Oofficer, or Ddirector of

-Eenvironmental health, or their designated registered sanitarian representativeenvironmental health specialist, environmental health specialist trainee, or an inspector of the CaliforniaState Department of Public Health.
+(de) "Enforcing Agent" means the local Hhealth Oofficer, or Ddirector of Eenvironmental health, or their designated registered sanitarian representative environmental health specialist, environmental health specialist trainee, or an inspector of the State Department of Public Health.

-(ef) "Temporary Training Pool" means an artificial basin, chamber or tank intended to be used for instruction in swimming and so constructed as to be readily disassembled for storage or for transporting to and reassembling at a different location.Pool Operator" means the pool owner or a person who is responsible for complying with all regulationsthe pool owner delegates to conduct relating to pool sanitation, operation and maintenance. and health and safety of pool users pool owner may delegate pool operator responsibilities to another person, but the pool owner shall retain responsibility for ensuring compliance with these regulations.
+(ef) "Temporary Training Pool" means an artificial basin, chamber or tank intended to be used for instruction in swimming and so constructed as to be readily disassembled for storage or for transporting to and reassembling at a different location.Pool Operator" means the pool owner or a person the pool owner delegates to conduct public pool operation and maintenance.
+The public pool owner may delegate pool operator responsibilities to another person, but the pool owner shall retain responsibility for ensuring compliance with these regulations.

-(fg) "Spa Pool" means a pool, not used under medical supervision, that contains elevated temperature, and incorporates a water jet system, an aeration system or a combination of the two systems.
+(fg) "Spa Pool" means a pool, not used under medical supervision, that contains water of elevated temperature, and incorporates a water jet system, an aeration system or a combination of the two systems.
 Pool User" means a person using a public pool or ancillary facilities for the purpose of participating in or watching pool users engaged in water activities such as diving, swimming, or wading.

-(gh) "Department" means the State Department of Health Services.
-Public Pool" means any public swimming pool, public bathhouse, public swimming place, and public bathing place that is or includes an artificial basin, chamber, or tank constructed or prefabricated with impermeable surfaces and such pools, bathhouses, and places are used, or intended to be used, for public swimming, diving, or recreational water activities.
+(gh) "Department" means-the State Department of Health Services.
+Public Pool" means any public swimming pool, public bathhouse, public swimming place, and public bathing place that is or includes an artificial basin, chamber, or tank constructed or prefabricated with impermeable surfaces and such pools, bathhouses, and places are used or intended to be used for public swimming, diving, or recreational water activities.
 "Public Pool" does not include individual therapeutic tubs or baths where the main purpose is cleaning of the body.

-(hi) "Public Pool Sites" means all public pools, ancillary facilities, and water treatment systems and appurtenances at the public pool premises.
+(i) "Public Pool Sites" means all public pools, ancillary facilities, and water treatment systems at the public pool premises.

-(ij) "Recirculation System" means the system of hydraulic components designed to remove, filter, disinfect, and return water to the public pool.
+(j) "Recirculation System" means the system of hydraulic components designed to remove, filter, disinfect, and return water to the public pool.

-(ik) "Spa" means a public pool that incorporates a water jet system, an aeration ssystem, or a combination of the two systems used in conjunction with heated water.
+(k) "Spa" means a public pool that incorporates a water jet system, an aeration system, or a combination of the two systems used in conjunction with heated water.

-(kl) "Special Purpose Pool" means a public pool constructed exclusively for a specific purpose, such as instruction, diving-competition, or medical treatment.
+(I) "Special Purpose Pool" means a public pool constructed exclusively for a specific purpose, such as instruction, diving, or medical treatment.

-(lm) "Splash Zone" means the maximum distance the water from a spray ground can project horizontally.
+(m) "Splash Zone" means the maximum distance the water from a spray ground can project horizontally.

-(mn) "Spray Ground" means a public pool with no standing water in the splash zone and consists of a surge basin with a recirculation system from which water is directed through water features for contact with pool users.
+(n) "Spray Ground" means a public pool with no standing water in the splash zone and consists of a surge basin with a recirculation system from which water is directed through water features for contact with pool users.

-(ho) "Surge Basin" means a reservoir or surge trench open to the atmosphere that receives water via gravity flow from the main drain, spray ground, or perimeter overflow system and from which the recirculation system operates.
+(o) "Surge Basin" means a reservoir or surge trench open to the atmosphere that receives water via gravity flow from the main drain, spray ground, or perimeter overflow system and from which the recirculation system operates.

-(ep) "Wading Pool" means a public pool intended to be used for wading by small children and having a maximum water depth of 18 inches (457 mm) at the deepest point.
+(p) "Wading Pool" means a public pool intended to be used for wading by small children and having a maximum water depth of 18 inches (457 mm) at the deepest point.

-(pg) "Water Feature" means an interactive device or structure such as a water fountain, water spray, dancing water jet, waterfall, dumping bucket, or shooting water cannon through which water is directed to the pool user.
+(q) "Water Feature" means an interactive device or structure such as a water fountain, water spray, dancing water jet, waterfall, dumping bucket, or shooting water cannon through which water is directed at the pool user.

-(er) "Water Treatment System" means all materials and equipment related to disinfection, water quality, recirculation, and filtration.
+(r) "Water Treatment System" means all materials and equipment related to disinfection, water quality, recirculation, and filtration.